outtalent-team/culture/excellence_aspirations.md

 ## 📊 Any Content - Text, Audio, and Video

-We want all content (website text, presentations, video calls, etc) to be:
+We want all content (website text, presentations, video calls, etc.) to be:

 - **Excellent & Thoughtful**
     - **Correct**
     - **Clear & easy to understand**
 - Well-balanced between being **maximally useful & efficient** vs being **friendly, uplifting, or delightful**

+Special notes on our relation to typos:

+- Public posts (e.g. social media posts) or emails:
+  - Typos should be rare and corrected when noticed.
+  - Repeated typos signal a need for better review or tooling.

+- 1:1 messaging between a specific person:
+  - Occasional typos are normal but repeated typos (e.g. more than once a day) should be avoided.
+  - Highly important communication should rather be moved to email.

 Extra notes:

-- For all chart design use one piece of software for consistency (scientific software, or Notion, or text-based format)
+- For all chart design, use one piece of software for consistency (scientific software, or Notion, or text-based format)

 Reference content: